cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 Notes:
 - In the IFC schema, only certain elements (IfcFurnishingElement, IfcBuildingElementProxy) are linked to their Spaces.
 Other elements are always linked to their Storey, even if there is a Space defined.
-- For all elements that are not the building structure components like walls, floors, doors, windows, roofs etc, please export them as IfcFurnishingElement or IfcBuildingElementProxy.
+- By default, only building structure components like walls, floors, doors, windows, roofs etc are instantiated.
+For all other assets, please export them as IfcFurnishingElement, IfcBuildingElementProxy, IfcFlowSegment or IfcFlowTerminal.
 Otherwise, they will not be instantiated.
 - In instantiating the address, please ensure the `Location` set in the Revit file follows the format: `<City, State PostalCode, Country>`.
   - Address lines should be added to the `Project Address` field on the `Project Information` settings in Revit.